How do I enable Port Forwarding in Speedify?

-One of the benefits of a Dedicated Server is that the combination of port forwarding and the server's static IP address lets you run internet-accessible services on machines which connect to the internet through Speedify.
+One of the benefits of a Dedicated Server is that the combination of port forwarding and the server's static IP address lets you run internet-accessible services on machines that connect to the internet through Speedify.

 Port forwarding allows computers on the internet to connect to a service that is actually running on one of your computers, which is connected to the Dedicated Server via Speedify.
 The client request will go to a port on the Dedicated Server, which will then send the request over the bonded and encrypted Speedify connection of the correct connected computer.

 To set up port forwarding, click the gear icon on the Dashboard to open the General Settings menu.
 Then click to expand the Session Settings menu: